Hong Kong University of Science and Technology Business School

-The School of Business and Management is the business school of The Hong Kong University of Science and Technology (HKUST), today considered one of the world's leading business schools in Asia.
+The School of Business and Management is the business school of the Hong Kong University of Science and Technology (HKUST), today considered one of the world's leading business schools in Asia.

 Established in 1991 in Hong Kong, it offers undergraduate degrees, full-time MBA, EMBA in partnership with Kellogg School of Management, MSc, PhD, and Executive Education programs.
 HKUST Business School is also one of the first Asian business schools accredited by both the US-based Association to Advance Collegiate Schools of Business (AACSB International) and the European Quality Improvement System (EQUIS).

-The Business School is well recognized for focusing on new technologies, thanks to a large variety of study tracks and proximity with the Nanshan District of Shenzhen.
+The Business School is well recognized for focusing on new technologies, thanks to a large variety of study tracks and proximity with Nanshan, Shenzhen.

 It has six academic departments: Accounting, Economics, Finance, Marketing, Management, and Information System, Business Statistics, and Operations Management (ISOM).